p-at-rick-sg/ga-project-1/README.md

 **Next Steps**: Planned future enhancements (icebox items): - Make 1st move always be a clear cell.
-(add logic to move the 1st cell mine if it's a hit anf then continue with the game) - 1 Free clear - allow user to clear 1 cell and if it'a a mine they can continue, but with a reduced score or loss of time - Replay previous games - save all actions and allow the user to replay them or review them. - _Stretch goal_ - implement the game into node so that state can be sotred in a firebase or mongo db - then allow multi-player from separate devices.
+(add logic to move the 1st cell mine if it's a hit anf then continue with the game) - 1 Free clear - allow user to clear 1 cell and if it'a a mine they can continue, but with a reduced score or loss of time - Replay previous games - save all actions and allow the user to replay them or review them.

+- _Stretch goal_ - implement the game into node so that state can be sotred in a firebase or mongo db - then allow multi-player from separate devices
+- _Stetch goal_ - Implement a cube map consisting of 6 sides

 **Major Challenges Encountered**